PatrickErickson4/FullyModularNumpyArtificialNeuralNetwork/README.md

-# Custom Implemented Neural Network
+# Fully Modular Numpy-restricted Neural Network with Adam Optimization and Regularization
 ---

 This is a hobby project that used to classify the MNIST handwritten digit dataset with.
 This is my own custom-implemented version of a neural-network, utilizing an architecture that consists of tensor batches of doubly linked link lists in an attempt to reduce the overhead of pythonic processes.
 The goal is to make the most use out of numpy's vectorize operations as possible.
 Features were constructed with the use of a basic logistic regression dataset, then validated with MNIST.
 This validation was able to produce up to a **97% test accuracy**.
 MNIST h5 models is provided, trained on this neural network architecture.
 You can reproduce it running the modelConstructor.ipynb file, and mess around with it in drawing.py.